akvo/rag-doll/readme.md

 The implementation is mostly Python, although the heavy lifting is done by pre-trained machine learning models.
 You'll want to run this on something with a decent GPU, or you will find this all to be very slow.

-This repository is an implementation of a mostly-Python Retrieval Augmented Generation (RAG) system, organised into several containers.
+Rag Doll is broken up into several containers, each with a single responsibility (or as close to that as I could get).
 By containerizing, we can more easily upgrade and improve individual componetns.

 This demo is purely for text data, we do not demo multi-modal at this time.
 Maybe later, feel free to suggest a pull request. :-)

 ## Prerequisites

+### Allocate GPU Instance on Google Cloud
+Allocating a GPU instance on the Google Cloud is hard, because everyone us vying for the same resources.
+Most of the time your start request will be denied for lack of resources.
+So here is what I do: open the Google Cloud Shell and programmatically try to start the instance.
+If it fails, wait for a bit and try again.
+It can take well over an hour for you to be able to start it, so leave this running and do something else in the mean time.

+`until gcloud compute instances start rag-doll-t4 --zone europe-central2-b; do date; echo "waiting..."; sleep 2; done`

+### Docker Logger Crash Prevention
 It is well know that Docker eats disk space relentlessly.
 One particular problem is that the default logger format for Docker, `json-file`, does not support log rotation.
 Instead, switch Docker over to using the `local` logging driver.
 That